Texas Foster Family Association By-laws & Constitution

 SECTION 2

-SPECIAL MEETINGS: Special meetings of the members of the ASSOCIATION may be called by the President, by a majority of the Board of Directors, or by written request filed with the Secretary which request shall bear the written endorsement of no less than ten (10) percent (%) of the total voting members of the ASSOCIATION.
+SPECIAL MEETINGS: Special meetings of the members of the ASSOCIATION may be called by the President, by a majority of the Board of Directors, or by written request filed with the Secretary with the written endorsement of no less than ten (10) percent (%) of the total voting members of the ASSOCIATION.
 Upon such call, the President shall fix a suitable time and place for the meeting.
-The meeting shall be held within sixty (60) days of such a call.
+Any widely available video communication software platform is authorized for such a meeting as long as the voting members who called the meeting can be accommodated.
+The meeting shall be held within thirty (30) days of the call for a special meeting.

 SECTION 3

-NOTICE OF MEETINGS: Notice of members meetings shall be sent to the members by the Secretary at least fifteen (15) days before the date filed for said meeting.
+NOTICE OF MEETINGS: Notice of members meetings shall be sent to the members by the Secretary or Technology and Communications Chair at least fifteen (15) days before the date filed for said meeting.

 SECTION 4